umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \item{brain doctor and traffic light controller and city infrastructure maintainer 1. change the state of a subset of nodes in the network}
 \end{itemize}}

-\section{\sffamily Multi-stage pipelines}

-The multi-stage pipeline archetype refers to simulation environments with a directional state partition graph with arbitrary connection topology.
+The _multi-stage pipeline archetype_ refers to simulation environments with a directional state partition graph with arbitrary connection topology.
 In this case, each state partition corresponds to a separate stage in some pipeline model of the real-world phenomenon.
 Directionality in the connection structure is the key distinction between this archetype and the others in our classification scheme.
 We've provided one illustrated example of a multi-stage pipeline state partition graph in Fig.~\ref{fig:state-partition-graph-multi-stage-pipelines}.

 \begin{figure}[h]
 \centering